jenkins-infra/docker-openvpn/README.md

   * `make init_osx`
   * `make init_linux`
   * `make init_windows` then copy `./utils/easyvpn/easyvpn.exe` at the root of this repository
-* Generate your private key and certificate request: `./easyvpn request <your-jenkins-username>`
-  Your private key will be generated in `./cert/pki/private`
+* Generate your private key and certificate request: `./easyvpn request <your-jenkins-username>` Your private key will be generated in `./cert/pki/private`

   > ### This key **must** remain **secret**!

-* Create a new Pull Request on [jenkinsinfra/openvpn](https://github.com/jenkins-infra/openvpn), `staging` branch: [How to Create a pull request](https://help.github.com/articles/creating-a-pull-request/)
+* Create a new Pull Request on [jenkinsinfra/openvpn](https://github.com/jenkins-infra/openvpn), `main` branch: [How to Create a pull request](https://help.github.com/articles/creating-a-pull-request/)
 * Open an INFRA ticket on [JIRA](https://issues.jenkins-ci.org) referencing your PR
 * Grab a cup of coffee and wait patiently for an administrator to sign your certificate request
 * Once an admin notifies you that everything is setup, you can [sync your fork](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) then pull it to retrieve your certificate from `./cert/pki/issued/<your-jenkins-username>.crt`